System Power Minimization to Access Non-Contiguous Spectrum in Cognitive Radio Networks: Low Complexity Algorithm Design

 \section{Low Complexity Algorithm Design}

-We first focus on a point-to-point link and use the theoretical insights gained by applying the algorithm to this case for designing low complexity algorithms for the case of general multi-hop networks.
+We first focus on the system power minimization of a point-to-point link.
+Thereafter, we use the insights obtained from this scenario to develop a low complexity algorithm to minimize system power in a multi-hop network.